Crime & Safety

 Editor’s note: This post was derived from information supplied by the Concord Police Department and does not indicate a conviction.
 This link explains how to request the removal of a name from New Hampshire Patch police reports.

-According to the affidavit, in late December 2025, Pembroke police contacted Murphy regarding motor vehicle offenses, and during their encounter with him, they noted his current address was Prescott Street in Concord.
+According to the affidavit, in late December 2025, Pembroke police contacted Murphy regarding motor vehicle offenses and, during their encounter, noted his current address was Prescott Street in Concord.
 The detective said Murphy told the Pembroke officer he worked at Pine Haven Boys Center in Allenstown, a private, nonprofit intensive residential facility that cares for boys, aged 6 to 15, with behavioral, educational, or emotional problems, according to its website.
 Police confirmed Pine Haven was “a residential facility where juvenile males and staff may stay overnight,” the report stated.

 “This information (was) of concern as the video files reported in the cyber tips all depicted juvenile males,” the detective wrote.

-The phone number Murphy gave to Pembroke police was also the same number that was involved in the uploads, the affidavit said.
+The phone number Murphy gave to Pembroke police was also the one used in the uploads, the affidavit said.

 The detective then requested a search warrant for Murphy’s apartment and Jeep.